researcher2312/lightdm-quickrice-greeter/README.md

-# lightdm-quickrice-greeter
+# QtQuick greeter for LightDM

-LightDM greeter allowing for making independent themes in QtQuick
+LightDM greeter allowing for making independent themes in QtQuick and loading them without recompiling the greeter.